bulloko/logServerProject/README.md

 This service provides a REST API to retrieve logs from `/var/log` on a Unix-based machine.

 ## Installation
+1. cd log-monitor

-1. Install dependencies:
+2. Install dependencies:
 npm install

-2. Start the server:
+3. Start the server:
 node server.js

 ## Usage